 The Need Is Great

-The UN’s Millennium Development Goal is to halve, by the year 2015, the proportion of the population without sustainable access to safe drinking water.
+By the year 2015, The UN’s Millennium Development Goal is to cut the proportion of the world's population without sustainable access to safe drinking water by half.
 The objective of the CWP project is to meet this urgent demand for safe water in rural and marginalized communities by providing technology that can easily be copied by local workshops.

 What is Ceramic Water Purifier (CWP)?